 Tongue tie or ankyloglossia literally means tongue-tied or anchored.
-The tongue is anchored to the floor of the mouth, and the baby is unable to make the proper movements that should allow it to suckle effectively and without compromising the well-being of the mother.
+The tongue is anchored to the floor of the mouth, and the baby is unable to make the proper movements that should allow them to suckle effectively and without compromising the well-being of the mother.

 Where is the short lingual frenulum (tongue-tie) located, and what is it used for?

 The tongue tie should be inserted into the tongue.
-In the case of babies with a short tongue frenulum, we observe the frenulum in an anterior position, i.e. the tongue protrudes, and this can cause difficulties in sucking and swallowing to the baby.
+In the case of babies with a short tongue frenulum, we observe the frenulum further at the front, which means the tongue protrudes, and this can cause difficulties in sucking and swallowing for the baby.

 Why does this happen?

-All these movements are necessary so that the baby can suckle pleasantly and effectively and so that, later, when starting complementary feeding, it can perform the movements necessary to salivate and swallow the food.
+All these movements are necessary so that babies can suckle pleasantly and effectively and so that, later, when starting complementary feeding and introducing solids, they can perform the movements necessary to salivate and swallow the food.

 Recently, information has been circulating that the short lingual frenulum may be caused by excessive intake of folic acid during pregnancy.
-But there is as yet no scientific evidence to this effect, and it is also irresponsible to advise mothers against taking it.
+But there is as yet no scientific evidence to this effect, and it is also irresponsible to advise mothers against taking this supplement.

-To begin with, we must not forget that breastfeeding is a matter of two and, on many occasions, a baby with a tongue-tie may have no difficulty latching on, sucking and swallowing the milk, nor may it cause pain or discomfort to her mother.
+To begin with, we must not forget that breastfeeding is a matter of two, and on many occasions, a baby with a tongue-tie may not have difficulties in latching on, sucking, and swallowing the milk, nor may it cause pain or discomfort to her mother.

 Do all babies have tongue-ties?

 Ankyloglossia is nothing new.
-What has happened is that, simply, this situation had been almost forgotten because of the appearance and generalization of formula as a way of infant feeding, the loss of the culture of breastfeeding and the low rates of breastfeeding.
-In recent years, the implications of a tongue-tie have been scientifically resumed and studied, and this has been possible thanks to several factors, such as greater research into sucking and the situations that compromise it, a return to the culture of breastfeeding and an exponential increase in the number of mothers who breastfeed.
+What has happened is that, simply, this situation had been almost forgotten by healthcare professionals because of the appearance and generalization of artificial formula feeding as a way of infant feeding, the loss of breastfeeding culture, and low breastfeeding rates.
+In recent years, the implications of a tongue-tie have been scientifically resumed and studied.
+This has been possible thanks to several factors, such as greater research into sucking and the situations that compromise it, a return to breastfeeding culture, and an exponential increase in the number of mothers who breastfeed.

 Is a type IV more serious than a type I?